 \section{Method}

-In this section, we introduce \textbf{MARS}, an end-to-end RL framework that enhances multi-agent reasoning ability of LLM through self-play in cooperative and competitive games.
-We begin by outlining the overall architecture of our training framework, building upon Group-Relative Policy Optimization (GRPO) \citep{shao2024deepseekmath}.
+In this section, we introduce \textbf{MARSHAL}, an end-to-end RL framework that enhances multi-agent reasoning ability of LLM through self-play in a diverse range of cooperative and competitive games.
+We begin by outlining the overall architecture of our training framework, building upon Group-Relative Policy Optimization (GRPO)~\citep{shao2024deepseekmath}.
 We then detail our primary technical contributions for addressing the credit assignment and advantage estimation challenge in multi-turn, multi-agent training.
-Finally, we describe the design of our game environments and reward structures.
+Finally, we describe the selection of our game environments and design of reward structures.
 An overview of our proposed method is shown in Fig.~\ref{fig:thumbnail}.